If you've been living in the same home for many years, or if you bought a fixer-upper, it's natural to want to renovate and upgrade your home.

 Clear Your Clutter!

-It alone makes space feel much more inviting, and anything you declutter can be sold or donated.
+Clearing unnecessary items can make the space feel much more inviting, and anything you declutter can be sold or donated.

-Clean and Tune-up Your Furnace and Ventilation Shafts
+Clean and Tune-Up Your Furnace and Ventilation Shafts

-It isn't a cosmetic upgrade, but it will make your home function more efficiently.
+Taking care of these items doesn't constitute a cosmetic upgrade, but it will make your home function more efficiently.

 Burn Candles or Incense, or Use an Air Freshener